The file system

 abspath(path::AbstractString, paths::AbstractString...) -> String

-Convert a set of paths to an absolute path by joining them together and adding the current directory if necessary.
+Converts a set of paths to an absolute path, combining them and adding the current directory, if necessary.
 Equivalent to abspath(joinpath(path, paths...))

 .